hotosm/osm-sandbox/importer/README.md

-# OSM Sandbox Importer
+# OSM Importer Service

-For importing data into the OSM Sandbox environment.
+Import data into a fresh OSM Sanbox instance.

+Uses Geofabrik country data, then filters down to the users required BBOX.